 Kaiser Permanente is bringing a state-of-the-art, 1.2 million square foot medical center campus to the Railyards.

-The first mixed-use, residential project is underway in The Railyards.
+The AJ, the first mixed-use residential project at The Railyards, is under construction and now taking sign-ups for its interest list.
 The six-story mixed-use project includes 303 residential units, including 61 affordable apartments, on top of 3,800 of first-floor retail space.

 Infill development is a smart growth strategy that cities can deploy for healthier, more vibrant, and economically successful communities.
 Infill can stop urban sprawl, decrease reliance on vehicle transportation, reduce the environmental impact of development, and strengthen local economies.